Non-EU students who must apply for a visa

 In order to do so, students are asked to register through the Universitaly portal, a national database that connects each application to the network of the Italian Consular offices in the world.

-Given the importance of these steps for the acquisition of the legal documents that we require, please follow these instructions carefully:
+Given the importance of these steps for the acquisition of the legal documents that we require, please make sure to wait for the International Admission Office to send you the most detailed instructions before taking any step in this procedure.

 3. Apply for a study visa